The First 48

-The First 48 is an American documentary/news magazine television series on A&E filmed in various cities in the United States, offering an insider's look at the real-life world of homicide investigators.
+The First 48 is an American documentary news magazine television series on A&E filmed in various cities in the United States, offering an insider's look at the real-life world of homicide investigators.
 While the series often follows the investigations to their end, it usually focuses on their first 48 hours, hence the title.

-Each episode picks one or more homicides in different cities, covering each alternately, showing how detectives use forensic evidence, witness interviews, and other advanced investigative techniques to identify suspects.
+Each episode picks one or more homicides in different cities, covering each alternately, showing how detectives use forensic evidence, look outs, witness interviews, and other advanced investigative techniques to identify suspects.
 While most cases are solved within the first 48 hours, some go on days, weeks, months or even years after the first 48.

-The series was nominated for a Distinguished Documentary Achievement Award in the Continuing Series category by the International Documentary Association, eventually losing to PBS' American Experience.
-By season 6, The First 48 had become the highest-rated non-fiction justice series on television and has gained critical acclaim along with controversy.
-The season 8 episode, "Gone", which aired on January 1, 2009, garnered a domestic audience of 2.3 million viewers, becoming the series' most-watched episode at the time.
+The series was nominated for a Distinguished Documentary Achievement Award in the Continuing Series category by the International Documentary Association.
+By season 6, The First 48 had become the highest-rated non-fiction justice series on television and had gained critical acclaim along with controversy.
+The season 8 episode "Gone", which aired on January 1, 2009, garnered a domestic audience of 2.3 million viewers, becoming the series' most-watched episode at the time.
+In Season 4, the series began producing and airing episodes in high definition.

 Title sequence

-Until the 1st episode of the 12th season, the opening title sequence featured the conceptual statement "For homicide detectives, the clock starts ticking the moment they are called.
+Until the first episode of the 12th season, the opening title sequence featured the conceptual statement "For homicide detectives, the clock starts ticking the moment they are called.
 Their chance of solving a murder is cut in half if they don't get a lead within the first 48 hours."
 The original soundtrack, opening title theme and dark ambient sound design for the overall program was composed by Chuck Hammer (2004–2006).
 Later composers included Brian and Justin Deming (2006–2008) and Paul Brill (2008–2018), who continued with a combination of dark ambient music integrated with sound design.

 Episodes

 Spin-offs

-The series has several follow-up episodes entitled After the First 48—detailing the trials of those accused in previous episodes—and the aftermath of victims' survivors.
+The series has several follow-up episodes entitled "After the First 48"—detailing the trials of those accused in previous episodes—and the aftermath of victims' survivors.
 The First 48: Missing Persons follows the same story format as the original series.
-The Killer Speaks depicts convicted felons as they describe their crimes through their first-hand accounts.
-The First 48 Presents Critical Minutes looks back at some of the most unforgettable moments in the series’ history.
-Hosted by former “First 48” detectives, each episode presents different cases previously featured on the show, all with a common theme such as “The Case That Haunts Me,” “Heat of the Moment,” “Shocking Confessions,” “Rookie Detectives,” “Women of Homicide,” and “Caught on Camera.”
+"The Killer Speaks" depicts convicted felons as they describe their crimes through their first-hand accounts.
+"The First 48 Presents Critical Minutes" looks back at some of the most unforgettable moments in the series’ history.
+Hosted by former First 48 detectives, each episode presents different cases previously featured on the show, all with a common theme such as “The Case That Haunts Me,” “Heat of the Moment,” “Shocking Confessions,” “Rookie Detectives,” “Women of Homicide,” and “Caught on Camera.”

+"Critical Minutes" is also a spin off from The First 48 Hours.

 Reception

 The First 48 has received generally positive reviews from television critics.
-Linda Stasi of New York Post called it, "Riveting."
-Ken Tucker of Yahoo!
-News wrote, "Addictive."
+Linda Stasi of the New York Post called it, "Riveting."
+Ken Tucker of Yahoo News wrote, "Addictive."